 Pharmacokinetic Enhancers

 Approval

-COBI is a pharmacokinetic (PK) enhancer of antiretroviral drugs that is available as a single agent or a component of fixed-dose combination (FDC) products.
-COBI, as a component of Stribild, is approved by the U.S. Food and Drug Administration (FDA) at the adult dose for use in children and adolescents aged ≥12 years and weighing ≥35 kg.10 The Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV recommends limiting the use of Stribild to those with a sexual maturity rating of 4 or 5.
-COBI, as a component of Genvoya, is approved by the FDA at the adult dose for use in children weighing ≥25 kg.11 The FDA has not approved COBI as a component of Genvoya for use in children <25 kg, but an ongoing PK, safety, and efficacy study is underway with a low-dose tablet in children weighing ≥14 kg to <25 kg (see the Elvitegravir section).
-COBI alone (as Tybost) is approved by the FDA at the adult dose for use in children weighing ≥35 kg when used in combination with ATV, and in children weighing ≥40 kg when used in combination with DRV.1 COBI, coformulated with ATV (as Evotaz),12 is approved by the FDA at the adult dose for use in children and adolescents weighing ≥35 kg.
-COBI, coformulated with DRV (as Prezcobix)13 and as a component of Symtuza,14 is approved by the FDA at the adult dose in children and adolescents weighing ≥40 kg.
+COBI is a pharmacokinetic (PK) enhancer of ARV drugs that is available as a single agent or a component of fixed-dose combination products.
+COBI, as a component of Stribild, is approved by the U.S. Food and Drug Administration (FDA) at the adult dose for use in children and adolescents aged ≥12 years and weighing ≥35 kg.12 The Panel on Antiretroviral Therapy and Medical Management of Children Living With HIV recommends limiting the use of Stribild to those with a sexual maturity rating of 4 or 5.
+COBI, as a component of Genvoya, is approved by the FDA at the adult dose for use in children weighing ≥25 kg.13 The FDA has not approved COBI as a component of Genvoya for use in children weighing <25 kg, but a PK, safety, and efficacy study has been conducted with a low-dose tablet in children weighing ≥14 kg to <25 kg (see the Elvitegravir section).
+COBI alone (as Tybost) has been discontinued, and no generic standalone tablet formulation of COBI exists.1 Prezcobix PED dispersible tablets are available for HIV treatment in children aged ≥3 years and weighing ≥15 kg.15 COBI, coformulated with ATV (as Evotaz),14 is approved by the FDA at the adult dose for use in children and adolescents weighing ≥35 kg.
+COBI, coformulated with DRV (as Prezcobix)15 and as a component of Symtuza,16 is approved by the FDA in children and adolescents weighing ≥25 kg.
+COBI, as a component of Symtuza, is approved by the FDA at the adult dose in children and adolescents weighing ≥40 kg.

 References

-6. Custodio J, Garner W, Jin F, et al. Evaluation of the drug interaction potential between the pharmacokinetic enhancer and tenofovir disoproxil fumarate in healthy subjects.
-Presented at: 14th International Workshop on Clinical Pharmacology of HIV Therapy; 2013.
+3. Custodio J, Garner W, Jin F, et al. Evaluation of the drug interaction potential between the pharmacokinetic enhancer and tenofovir disoproxil fumarate in healthy subjects.
+Presented at: 14th International Workshop on Clinical Pharmacology of HIV Therapy.
+2013.
 Amsterdam, The Netherlands.
+Available at: https://www.natap.org/2013/Pharm/Pharm_15.htm.

-7. Ramanathan S, Wang H, Szwarcberg J, Kearney BP.
+4. Ramanathan S, Wang H, Szwarcberg J, Kearney BP.
 Safety/tolerability, pharmacokinetics, and boosting of twice-daily cobicistat administered alone or in combination with darunavir or tipranavir.
-Abstract abstract P-08.
-Presented at: 13th International Workshop on Clinical Pharmacology of HIV Therapy; 2012.
+Abstract P-08.
+Presented at: 13th International Workshop on Clinical Pharmacology of HIV Therapy.
+2012.
 Barcelona, Spain.
 Available at: https://www.natap.org/2012/pharm/Pharm_28.htm.

-10. Zhang H, Custudio J, Wei X, et al. Clinical pharmacology of the HIV integrase strand transfer inhibitor bictegravir.
-Abstract 40.
-Presented at: Conference on Retrovirsues and Opportunistic Infections; 2017.
+8. Zhang H, Custudio J, Wei X, et al. Clinical pharmacology of the HIV integrase strand transfer inhibitor bictegravir.
+Presented at: Conference on Retrovirsues and Opportunistic Infections.
+2017.
 Seattle, WA.
 Available at: https://www.croiconference.org/sessions/clinical-pharmacology-hiv-integrase-strand-transfer-inhibitor-bictegravir.

+Pharmacokinetic Enhancers